E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 Algorithms and Software Implementation
 ______________________________________
-Sean, can you summarise the changes to the code compared with the original version
+The current Single Path code has three main advantages over the original version.
+First it is separated into files based on function for better readability.
+For example the 'transition_matrix.cpp' file is where the transition matrix and associated functions are defined, etc. Secondly input parameters are read from an Input file, so the code no longer needs to be recompiled to adjust these parameters.
+And finally the code has be altered to run in parallel which allows for a significant reduction in runtime.

 Checking for accuracy
 __________________________________________
 The original serial code was run 1000 times to generate an expected output and variance.
 These can be found in the 'Regression_testing' folder of the source files.
 A regression test is built into both the OpenMP and MPI versions which checks if their output is within five standard deviations of the expected output (given a specific set of input parameters).
-If any part of the output goes outside that limit the regression test fails, otherwise it succeeds.
+If any part of the output goes outside that limit the regression test will fail.
 (Note: To run a test 'Regression_test=1' must be set in the Input file along with a standard set of parameters.
 All of this is specified in the Input file).

 Testing, Performance and Scaling